single-cell-data/SOMA/brainstorming.md

 In this document, the term `dataframe` implies something akin to an Arrow `RecordBatch`, R `data.frame` or Python `pandas.DataFrame`, where:

 - multiple columns may exist, each with a string column name
-- all columns are individually typed, monomorphic, and contain simple types (eg, int64)
+- all columns are individually typed, monomorphic, and contain simple types (e.g., int64)
 - all columns are of equal length
 - one or more columns may be indexed